 And do you know what I’ve realised?
 There’s no place in the world like England.
-And I’m super fortunate to be able to call it my home.
+And I feel fortunate that I’ve been able to grow up there.

 One of the top reasons why I love England so much is the accents.
 From “hey up, love” in Yorkshire to “why aye, man” in Newcastle, you’ve got to love the diversity of our country.

 Sure, there’s some great accents around the world too.
 And I’m particularly enjoying the kiwi accent right now (it’s one of a kind).

 That said, nothing can beat the dulcet tones of my mother tongue.
 And I honestly can’t wait to hear all the accents again.

 Sure, the culinary delights of New Zealand and other countries are all well and good.
 But after a while, I start to long for pie and mash and Wetherby Whaler’s famous fish and chips.

 And don’t get me started on Yorkshire roast dinners.
 They’re pretty much a party in your mouth.

 Other foods that make me realise how much I love England are: Cadbury’s chocolate, Butterkist popcorn, turkey (yes, really – it’s practically nonexistent in New Zealand) and anything from M&S.

 Oh, and Yorkshire tea, of course.
 After seven months of living abroad, I’m crying out for a good brew.

 I might have my old buddy, old pal Netflix to keep me company while I’m away from England, but what about the rest of the British TV shows that I know and love?